-$500 and 50 copies of the winning chapbook will be awarded to the winner.
-In addition to the prize winner, at least one other manuscript will be published under a standard royalty contract (author paid 10% of 400 copy press run).
+$500 and 40 copies of the winning chapbook will be awarded to the winner.
 Everyone is allowed to submit regardless of previous publication history.
 Every entrant will receive the equivalent cost of the entry fee in Pavement Saw Press titles.

 Unlike many publishers whose collections are printed one copy at a time and therefore lack a large circulation, our chapbooks are published in a first edition of 400 copies plus overage.
 While chapbooks rarely receive exposure, ours have been reviewed in Poets and Writers, Publishers Weekly, The Georgia Review, Small Press Review and many others.
-Our previous winners have had subsequent full length books appear from a bevy of publishers including Cleveland State University Press, Bear Star Press, Curbstone Press, New York Quarterly Press, Chax Press, BlazeVOX [books], Birds LLC, Shearsman Books, University of Georgia, Tupelo Press, and Hanging Loose Press.
+Our previous winners have had subsequent full length books appear from a bevy of publishers including Omnidawn, Cleveland State University Press, Bear Star Press, Curbstone Press, New York Quarterly Press, Chax Press, Birds LLC, Shearsman Books, University of Georgia, Asahta Press, Tupelo Press, Hanging Loose Press and others.

 If you wish to submit electronically, use the PayPal button below:

 Then e-mail the manuscript to info(AT)pavementsaw.org .
-Electronic submissions need to be sent as PDF files or as word (.doc or .docx) files.
+Electronic submissions need to be sent as PDF files, as word (.doc or .docx) files or .rtf files.
 Other formats are not accepted.
 The extra cost is to cover the paypal fees as well as the time, labor, ink, and so on, to print out your manuscript.

-If you wish to send via regular mail accompany your manuscript with a check in the amount of $15.00 payable to Pavement Saw Press.
-All contributors to the contest will receive books, chapbooks and journals equal to, or more than, the entry fee.
+If you wish to send via regular mail accompany your manuscript with a check in the amount of $18.00 payable to Pavement Saw Press.
+All contributors to the contest will receive books and chapbooks equal to, or more than, the entry fee.
 Add $3 (US) for other countries to cover the extra postal charge.
 Do not include an SASE for notification of results.
 Do not send the only copy of your work.
 All manuscripts are recycled and individual comments on the manuscripts cannot be made.
 This year the editor will be the judge and, as it should be, he promises not to chose former students, former or potential sexual partners, press interns, or people that can make him famous.
-A decision will be reached in late March.
+A decision will be reached in April.
 Entries should be sent to our address below.

 Entries should be sent to: